karstenw/Cactus-opml-Outliner/README.md

 Look for nodes with content in the Value column, select one or more and try ctrl-alt-enter (NOT the Return key, the one on the numeric keypad).
 Depending on the data in those rows, new windows might open in Cactus (for linked OPML and RSS), your standard browser (for websites and pictures) or the Quicktime Player (for movies and sounds).

-All three document types can be saved but currently I would advise against using RSS and XML for anything serious.
+RSS and XML types can be saved but currently I would advise against using the resulting files for anything serious.

 OPML should be stable.
 If you find a bug, please report it on the mailing list.

 With the new "Open As..." option in the file dialogs, it is now possible to load an opml or rss file as xml. opml as rss and vice versa makes no sense but try to see why.
 Some files can only be openened as opmlbecause they are buggy and opening as opml does some repairs.
 Opening as xml needs a clean xml file.